The Bill is reportedly set to be rebooted for a brand new series.

 The hit police drama last aired on ITV in 2010 having run for more than 2,400 episodes since 1983.

-It could now be on its way back to screens with The Sun newspaper reporting that two new series are in the works.
+It could now be on its way back to screens with The Sun newspaper reporting that a rebooted series is in the works at UKTV.

-And they say that classic cast members including Graham Cole (PC Tony Stamp), Trudie Goodwin (Sgt June Ackland) and Mark Wingett (DC Jim Carver) could return.
+Classic cast members including Graham Cole (PC Tony Stamp), Trudie Goodwin (Sgt June Ackland) and Mark Wingett (DC Jim Carver) have been tipped to return.

-It's claimed that the show could return under the new name, Sun Hill, the fictional Police Station where the series was set.
+The new series is set to be called Sun Hill, the fictional Police Station where the original series was set.

 Following the lives of policemen and women working in East London, The Bill was renowned for giving stars who are now successful their first break.